ghaid999/holbertonschool-hbnb/part1/README.md

 ### Role

-> The BaseEntity is the class that contain the atributs that is commen in all other class,so all the class inheret from BaseEntity.
+The BaseEntity class contains the common attributes shared by all other classes.
+Therefore, all entities inherit from BaseEntity.

 ### Attributes

-- id
+- `id`
-- created_at
+- `created_at`
-- updated_at
+- `updated_at`

 ---